 - The CCCTS board of directors recommends small sub-groups where possible, with a recommendation not to exceed 6 people.

 - Daily start location must be large enough to accommodate 2- meter physical distancing protocols.
 If not possible, stagger starts.

-- All participants to wear masks at all indoor public spaces, and also outdoors where distancing is compromised.
+- Participants who are not fully vaccinated required to wear masks at all indoor public spaces, and also outdoors where distancing is compromised.